Rapid Recap: Leaders in the receiver room and Ward's impact

 We didn't even ask about the leaders in the room, but Brooks was more than willing to share who it was for the 2022 season.
 In addition to himself, the more vocal wideouts have been Warner and Seth Porter.

 Porter was awarded a scholarship in the offseason and will be a consistent force on special teams units, as he has for most of his career with the Wildcats.
-The K-State legacy is one of the more faster players on the team.
+The K-State legacy is one of the fastest players on the team.

-Warner is one of, if not the smartest football player on the team.
-And that's not always common to hear about a non-quarterback.
-However, his father does happen to be NFL Hall of Famer, former NFL MVP and Super Bowl champion Kurt Warner.
+Warner is one of smartest football player on the team.
+That's not always common to hear about a non-quarterback, however, his father does happen to be NFL Hall of Famer, former NFL MVP and Super Bowl champion Kurt Warner.

-Kade gives suggestions to the room every day and even brings forward ideas and what to change to offensive coordinator Collin Klein on a daily basis.
-Brooks noted that having someone with that ability and that high of a football IQ in the locker room has taken their offense to an entire new level.
+Kade gives suggestions to the room every day, bringing forward ideas to offensive coordinator Collin Klein on a daily basis.
+Brooks noted that having someone with that high of a football IQ in the locker room has taken their offense to an entirely new level.

 WARD EARNED RESPECT

-At the end of the day, the real leader in the room is the assistant coach in charge of mentoring them and developing them as people and as college football players.
-And that is Thad Ward.
+At the end of the day, the real leader in the room is the assistant coach in charge of mentoring and developing them as people and college football players.
+That is Thad Ward.

 For Porter, Brooks and Malik Knowles, Ward is their fourth position coach in their career.
 That kind of turnover is pretty rare at one spot.
 They previously were led by Andre Coleman, Jason Ray and Courtney Messingham.

-But Ward has earned the respect of the room.
-Brooks pointed out that the first thing he did was build relationships with each and every wide receiver on the team, scholarship or walk-on.
+But Ward has quickly earned the respect of the room.
+Brooks pointed out that the first thing the coach did was build relationships with each and every wide receiver on the team, scholarship or walk-on.
 It was something they had never experienced before.
-It was new to them.

-Because he claimed their trust and belief and respect that quickly, he was able to coach them harder, teach them more and hold them more accountable on the football field and in the meeting room.
+Because he gained their trust that quickly, he was able to coach them harder and hold them more accountable.
+That means more development, improvement and preparation.

-That means more development.
-That means faster development.
-That means more improvement.
-That means faster improvement.
-That means more preparation.
-That means faster preparation.

 Just that action can shift an entire season in a much more positive direction.